 In September 2016, Crispino joined ABT Studio Company, where his repertoire included Alexei Ratmansky’s Rondo Capriccioso, Marcelo Gomes’ Kabalevsky Violin Concerto, Ethan Stiefel’s See the Youth Advance, and Liam Scarlett’s Untitled.

 Crispino joined American Ballet Theatre as an apprentice in November 2017 and became a member of the corps de ballet in January 2018.
-His repertoire includes Prince Fortune in Alexei Ratmansky’s The Sleeping Beauty, the Neapolitan Dance in Swan Lake, and featured roles in Bernstein in a Bubble and A Time There Was.
+His repertoire includes the Spanish Dance in Alexei Ratmansky’s The Nutcracker, Prince Fortune in Ratmansky’s The Sleeping Beauty, the Neapolitan Dance in Swan Lake, and featured roles in Bernstein in a Bubble and A Time There Was.
 He created a featured role in Collage & Creed.

 In September 2017, Crispino was named “Dancer of the Year on the International Stages” at the 45th Positano Premia La Danza Leonide Massine.
 In January 2022, he received an honorary recognition for his work as an international artist from Mayor Marco Antonio Del Prete of his hometown, Frattamaggiore, Naples, Italy.